-1. It is the policy of the town to support opportunities for local business owners to create businesses that provide employment to the citizens of Chelsea provided that they are developed in a manner consistent with the character of the community.
+- 1. It is the policy of the town to support opportunities for local business owners to create businesses that provide employment to the citizens of Chelsea provided that they are developed in a manner consistent with the character of the community. - 2.
+Primary retail is prohibited in the Mixed Use Development Area.